retr0h/osapi/README.md

 # OS API

-An API for managing Linux systems, responsible for ensuring that the system's configuration matches the desired state.
+A CRUD API for managing Linux systems.

+This project aims to provide basic management capabilities to Linux systems, so that they can be used as an Appliance.

 ## API